wolfgarbe/PruningRadixTrie/README.md

 ### Dictionary

-Terms.txt contains 6 million unigrams and bigrams derived from English Wikipedia, together with term frequency counts used for ranking
+Terms.txt contains 6 million unigrams and bigrams derived from English Wikipedia, with term frequency counts used for ranking